kaitokikuchi/jabsearch_2022_timeline/README.md

 # jobsearch_2022_timeline

-Jupyter Notebook code to visualize my job search process from March 2022 to September 2022.
+Code to visualize my job search process from March 2022 to September 2022.
+An interactive Colab Notebook can be found [here](https://colab.research.google.com/drive/1OF5kcSNpMw1nlRqUsgFiI7uqkzLT-Zqz?usp=sharing).